aiafrasinei/sga/README.md

 simple graphics api

 implementations:
-ncurses
+* ncurses
-SDL2
+* SDL2
+* X11

 how to build:

-Makefile for gcc (windows,linux)
+gcc
+makefiles provided
+install the libraries for you system

 windows
 install msys2,gcc